-- Urgency incontinence happens when need to urinate "right now!" - Overflow incontinence occurs when you cannot completely empty your bladder and then it gets too full. - A too-full bladder can cause urine to leak out suddenly. - It may not even feel like your bladder is full. - Women with more than one kind of urinary incontinence will need different treatments. - Your urologist will figure out your problem by asking questions and doing some tests.
+- Urgency incontinence happens when you need to urinate "right now!" - Mixed urinary incontinence is when you have both stress and urgency urinary incontinence. - Overflow incontinence occurs when you cannot completely empty your bladder and then it gets too full. - A too-full bladder can cause urine to leak out suddenly. - It may not even feel like your bladder is full. - Women with more than one kind of urinary incontinence will need different treatments. - Your urologist will figure out your problem by asking questions and doing some tests.